 The Ys series has been around for 30 years spanning multiple consoles, and releases, the series has a cult following that is well deserved, with interesting characters, phenomenal soundtracks, and a rewarding battle system.
-The series follows adventurer Adol Christin, who somehow also ends up in the middle of conflicts and someone many people look to for help.
-Nihon Falcom’s series of action-RPGs may not be as revered as Final Fantasy or the Tales series, but it should be and for good reason, the series thrives thanks to its willingness to change and become better.
+The series follows adventurer Adol Christin, who somehow also ends up in the middle of conflicts and is someone many people look to for help.
+Nihon Falcom’s series of action RPGs may not be as revered as Final Fantasy or the Tales series, but it should be and for good reason, the series thrives thanks to its willingness to change and become better.

-As with many games in the series, Ys VIII begins with our hero Adol and close friend Dogi working together on passenger ship, Lombardia, shortly after introducing them, the ship is attacked by monster from the sea and the ship is destroyed with Adol now marooned on the island of Seiren, a place that is supposedly cursed, you cannot leave the island once you’re there, or so they say.
+As with many games in the series, Ys VIII begins with our hero Adol and close friend Dogi working together on a passenger ship, Lombardia, shortly after introducing them, the ship is attacked by a monster from the sea and the ship is destroyed with Adol now marooned on the island of Seiren, a place that is supposedly cursed, you cannot leave the island once you’re there, or so they say.
 Upon waking, Adol finds survivors from the ship and must work together with them to find a means to escape the wretched Seiren.

-The survivors band together and those you discover come together to create Castaway Village, a stitched together community that will sell you items and weapons, while others may join Adol on his quest.
+The survivors band together and those you discover come together to create Castaway Village, a stitched-together community that will sell you items and weapons, while others may join Adol on his quest.
 Each survivor brings a skill to the village, and as you find and recruit them you’ll gain access to things like medical supplies, or a blacksmith who crafts new weapons and armor.

-Being an action-RPG, the Ys series is known for its combat and how good it is.
-With Ys VIII, the fast-paced and frenetic battles fall more in line with previous entry Ys: Memories of Celceta.
-With one button to attack, and modifiers tied to R1 and face buttons, the series is known for it’s dodging of enemies, by having Adol roll around and dodge incoming attacks, then countering with a flurry of sword swipes, it’s a game of timing and one where dodging at the right moment gives Adol chance to use Flash Guard, a mechanic that slows everything but Adol down so he can unleash on an enemy.
+Being an action RPG, the Ys series is known for its combat and how good it is.
+With Ys VIII, the fast-paced and frenetic battles fall more in line with the previous entry Ys: Memories of Celceta.
+With one button to attack, and modifiers tied to R1 and face buttons, the series is known for its dodging of enemies, by having Adol roll around and dodge incoming attacks, then countering with a flurry of sword swipes, it’s a game of timing and one where dodging at the right moment gives Adol chance to use Flash Guard, a mechanic that slows everything but Adol down so he can unleash on an enemy.
 In a party of three, you can unleash standard attacks, as time goes on and everyone gets stronger, SP attacks are unlocked, these attacks are assigned to the face button when R1 is pressed and consume SP, thankfully though, SP is refilled by attacking and defeating enemies.
 Dodging is key to survival as there is no block, and when timed correctly, Flashguard activates and the party can deal damage to the enemy as they are slowed down and unable to counter.

 Music is always a big part of any gaming experience, the Ys series is known for its rock-inspired soundtracks, full of epic scores that elevate the experience to dizzying heights.
-Ask someone who is familiar with the series, you’ll find yourself as immersed in the music as you are the story or the combat.
+Ask someone who is familiar with the series, you’ll find yourself as immersed in the music as you are in the story or the combat.